oapicf/pinterest-sdk/clients/cpp-qt-client/generated/README.md

   - pins:read_secret: See your secret Pins
   - pins:write: Create, update, or delete your public Pins
   - pins:write_secret: Create, update, or delete your secret Pins
-  - user_accounts:read: See your user accounts
+  - user_accounts:read: See your user accounts and followers
+  - user_accounts:write: Update your user accounts and followers

 ## Author